Is flooding covered by my home insurance?

 In Northern Ireland, the Rivers Agency can help you find out if your home is in a flood-risk area.

 All four websites have maps showing areas that may be at risk of flooding from rivers and seas.

 Flood zones, which were created by the Environment Agency, are used to work out how likely a particular area is to flood.

-There are three different flood zones - areas in flood zone 1 are least likely to experience flooding during the year whereas areas in flood zone 3 are most likely to experience flooding during the year.
+There are three different flood zones: areas in flood zone 1 are least likely to experience flooding during the year, whereas those in flood zone 3 are most likely to experience flooding during the year.

 Flood zone 1

 Flood zone 1 includes areas that have less than 0.1% chance of flooding in any year.